Rock Buns

 Self-raising Flour

-As opposed to using a plain flour, self-raising flour is what gives these little buns a bit of lift.
-Without that they would definitely be more rock-like.
+As opposed to using plain flour, self-raising flour is what gives these little buns a bit of lift.
+Without that, they would definitely be more rock-like.

 Caster Sugar